Home to one of Cape Town’s most affordable all-you-can-eat breakfast buffets

 See the Mother City from a whole new perspective while paddling on the glassy waters of Table Bay

-Ordinarily I start my week with a cup of coffee and a shower, but this Monday morning is anything but ordinary.
-To my left the sun makes its first appearance of the day from behind a wispy cloud.
-To my right a penguin bobs in the waves, every now and then diving under the surface in search of food.
-And straight ahead is one of the most spectacular backdrops in the world: Table Mountain, Lion’s Head and Signal Hill rearranged in a way that makes them new and fresh to a life-long Capetonian.
+Ordinarily, I start my week with a cup of coffee and a shower, but this Monday morning is anything but ordinary.
+To my left, the sun makes its first appearance of the day from behind a wispy cloud.
+To my right a penguin bobs in the waves, diving under the surface in search of food every now and then.
+On your trip, you will find one of the most spectacular natural monuments in the world, Table Mountain, with Lion’s Head and Signal Hill appearing in a way that makes them seem a completely new sight, even to a born-and-bred Capetonian.
 The only sound is water slapping gently against the sides of the sea kayak.
 And the occasional splash of a frolicking seal.

 The time is 7am.
 Only half an hour earlier I had met Art and Tracy, the husband and wife team who own Kaskazi Kayaks, at their office on Beach Road for a safety briefing and to collect flotation devices and splash covers.
-We had then walked across the road to the boathouses hidden beneath the famous Sea Point Promenade and, to the jealous approval of early-morning dog-walkers and joggers, headed out on one of the duo’s daily guided sunrise kayaking trips.
+From there we walked across the road to the boathouses hidden beneath the famous Sea Point Promenade and, to the jealous approval of early-morning dog-walkers and joggers, headed out on one of the duo’s daily guided sunrise kayaking trips.

-Even though Kaskazi Kayaks has been offering these outdoor excursions from the same prime spot on Beach Road since 1995 very few people even know the tour operator exists.
-For the past eight years Tracy and Art have been behind the venture, and their passion for the water is infectious.
+Even though Kaskazi Kayaks has been offering these outdoor excursions from the same prime spot in Three Anchor Bay since 1995, very few people even know the tour operator exists.
+For the past eight years, Tracy and Art have been behind the venture, and their passion for the water is infectious.
 “Our first love is showing locals and tourists how beautiful Cape Town is when experienced from a sea kayak,” explains Tracy.
 Kaskazi is one of only two companies in Cape Town offering guided sea kayaking tours – the other is in faraway Simon’s Town, which has a completely different ecosystem and can be a lot windier in summer.

 We paddled towards the V&A Waterfront, but if the winds had been different we would have paddled in the other direction, towards the idyllic Clifton 4th Beach.
-To be honest, it really doesn’t matter which route you take: the entire Atlantic coastline is spectacular, and there’s always a pretty good chance of spotting dolphins (especially the endemic Haviside’s species), whales, penguins, seals and countless seabirds.
+To be honest, it really doesn’t matter which route you take because the entire Atlantic coastline is spectacular and there’s always a pretty good chance of spotting dolphins (especially the endemic Heaviside’s species), whales, penguins, seals and countless seabirds.

-After about 40 minutes of paddling, I’d worked up a slight sweat, so when Tracy suggested mooring below the Radisson Hotel for a quick coffee break, it didn’t take much convincing.
-Fuelled by caffeine and a breeze in our faces, the return paddle seemed much shorter, and before I knew it, I was back at the shop enjoying a nice hot shower.
-On the drive home all I could think about was getting back on the water.
+After about 40 minutes of paddling I’d worked up a slight sweat, so when Tracy suggested mooring below the Radisson Hotel for a quick coffee break it didn’t take much convincing.
+Fuelled by caffeine and a fresh breeze in our faces, the return paddle seemed much shorter.
+Before I knew it I was back at the shop enjoying a nice hot shower.
+On the drive home, all I could think about was getting back on the water.
 And soon.

-That afternoon, when I received an email containing photos of the morning’s paddle, this feeling only intensified.
+That afternoon, when I received an email with photos of the morning’s paddle, the feeling only intensified.
 It really was one of the best things I’ve ever done – not just in Cape Town, but anywhere in the world.
-And undeniably, it was a great way to start the day: great views, unrivalled calm, fascinating wildlife and an excellent cup of coffee!
+And it was, undeniably, one of the best ways to start the day.
+What more could one ask for than great views, calm waters, fascinating wildlife and an excellent cup of coffee!

-- You can leave your belongings in the shop and there’s a safe for valuables.
+You can leave your belongings in the shop and there’s a safe for storing valuables.

-Tip: Kaskazi Kayaks has a 100% safety record and takes no chances with the weather, so be sure to call +27 (0)83 364 1146 before you leave your residence to confirm whether or not your trip is still on.
+Tip: Kaskazi Kayaks has a 100% safety record and takes no chances with the weather, so be sure to call +27 (0)83 364 1146 before you leave home to confirm whether or not your trip is still on.

-The bill: It costs R300p/p for a two-hour excursion, but bookings of 7 or more pay only R263p/p.
-Bookings can be made by emailing email@example.com.
+The Bill: It costs R350p/p for a two-hour excursion, but bookings of 7 or more will get a R50 discount on tickets.
+Bookings can be made by emailing firstname.lastname@example.org.